cesiu/SmartRochambeau/README.md

 # SmartRochambeau
 ![startmenu](https://raw.githubusercontent.com/cpe305/fall2016-project-cesiu/master/images/Screen%20Shot%202016-12-08%20at%207.20.10%20PM.png)

 SmartRochambeau is a single player Rock-Paper-Scissors game featuring four different AI opponents, developed as an individual project for Professor Gudrun Socher's CPE 305 at Cal Poly, Fall 2016.

 ## Installing
 The cross-platform JAR (`SmartRochambeau.jar`) is required to run the game.
+A `game-data.ser` file is generated upon saving, and can be copied to a new environment if you wish to preserve old results.

 ## Running
 SmartRochambeau can be run by double clicking on the JAR or from the command line using `java -jar SmartRochambeau.jar`.
 The command line mode can be reached by adding the `-c` flag.
 ![mainscreen](https://raw.githubusercontent.com/cpe305/fall2016-project-cesiu/master/images/Screen%20Shot%202016-12-08%20at%207.21.31%20PM.png)

 In addition to providing AI opponents against which to play Rock-Paper-Scissors, SmartRochambeau keeps statistics on the performance of each opponent and can save its state when the player quits, allowing the machine learning algorithms